sodadata/docs/soda-cl/failed-rows-checks.md

   - missing_count(cat) = 0
 ```

-If the `cat` column were *not* an excluded column, Soda would generate two queries such as the following:
+If the `cat` column were *not* an excluded column, Soda would generate two queries:
+* a query that executes the check
+* another query to collect failed rows samples for checks that failed

 ```shell
 SELECT * FROM dev_m1n0.sodatest_customers_6c2f3574
  WHERE cat IS NULL